ARAZA13/araza13.github.io/README.md

 ## Bio:

-Ahmed is a structured thinker, trained in economics, finance, data science and technology.
-With over 9 years of experience driving evidence-based policy solutions at the intersection of economics, data science, and human development.
-Proven track record of leading data-driven initiatives at the World Bank Group, delivering measurable outcomes in global education policy and human capital.
-He is skilled in econometric modeling, building data pipelines for optimized workflows, innovation with AI,  and stakeholder management.
+Ahmed is a global citizen - a structured thinker, trained in economics, finance, data science and technology.
+He is skilled in econometric modeling, design thinking, building data pipelines for optimized workflows, innovation with AI,  and stakeholder management.
+He is a trained researcher with proven expertise in advanced analytics and navigating complex data landscapes.
+His research interests usually lie where development and data meet.
 His work on promoting evidence based policy-making has allowed him to culminate affiliations with renowned institution(s) such as [World Bank Group](https://www.worldbank.org/en/home), [EPOD-Harvard](https://epod.cid.harvard.edu), [CERP](https://www.cerp.org.pk), & [BSE](https://bse.eu).
+He enjoys longboarding for balance and good music for harmony.

 {: style="text-align: justify"}